JThh/fair-alloc-app-ra/contribution/CONTRIBUTION.md

 ## Contribution Guideline for the Community

-Please check out [the app](https://fair-alloc.streamlit.app/Create_Your_Own_App!) and generate code templates before proceeding with the rest steps!
+Please check out [the app](https://fair-alloc.streamlit.app/Create_Your_Own_App!) and generate code templates before proceeding with the remaining steps!

 The code templates can be as below.
 You should refer to the [Streamlit guide](https://docs.streamlit.io/library/api-reference/widgets) to adjust the actual function arguments (our template just provides the bare minimum version).
 For example, for `st.slider`, you can set the `min_value`, `max_value`, `step`, as well as `value`.